t3rmynal/tg-ai-bot/README.md

 ```

 An AI userbot for your own Telegram account.
 It watches incoming messages and
-replies for you, with the persona, provider and triggers you pick from a console
+replies using LLMs for you, with the persona, provider and triggers you pick from a console
 menu.
-No control bot, no server, no `.env`.
-Everything lives in one `config.json`
-next to the code.

 [![Python](https://img.shields.io/badge/python-3.10+-3776AB?style=flat-square&logo=python&logoColor=white)](https://python.org)
 [![Telethon](https://img.shields.io/badge/telethon-1.24+-2CA5E0?style=flat-square&logo=telegram&logoColor=white)](https://github.com/LonamiWebs/Telethon)